starcoinorg/starcoin-org-v2/content/developer/blog/starcoin_dao_update_config.md

 ### Environment Preparation

-Take the mac OS system as an example here, download the latest version of the corresponding platform of the Starcoin build package](https://github.com/starcoinorg/starcoin/releases), save in any local directory, you need to add the bin directory to the PATH environment variable, if you execute the command to check the version number, it can be printed correctly, indicating that the installation is successful.
+Take the mac OS system as an example here, download the latest version of the corresponding platform of the [Starcoin build package](https://github.com/starcoinorg/starcoin/releases), save in any local directory, you need to add the bin directory to the PATH environment variable, if you execute the command to check the version number, it can be printed correctly, indicating that the installation is successful.

 ```bash
 % export PATH=$PATH:~/Downloads/starcoin-artifacts